upbound/docs/content/concepts/mcp/control-plane-connector.md

     name: my-cluster-kubeconfig
 ```

-After connecting your Kubernetes cluster to the MCP, you can create the `KubernetesCluster` object in your
+After connecting your Kubernetes app cluster to the managed control plane, you can create the `KubernetesCluster` object in your
-Kubernetes cluster.
-Although your local cluster has an Object, the actual resources is in your control plane inside Upbound.
+app cluster.
+Although your local cluster has an Object, the actual resources is in your managed control plane inside Upbound.

 ```bash {copy-lines="3"}
 # Applying the claim YAML above.